tablecloths

 90″ round 78″ diameter 72″ diameter 60″ diameter

 The dimensions above apply only to tablecloths for dining.
-For example, a tablecloth used to provide a "modesty panel" for members of a panel seated at a table on a dais obviously needs a drop on one side that reaches almost to the floor.
+For example, a tablecloth used to provide a “modesty panel” for persons seated at a table on a dais obviously needs a drop on one side that reaches almost to the floor, approximately 29 inches.
+If an ordinary rectangular tablecloth is used for this purpose, the corners will drag on the floor.
+Rectangular tablecloths can be specially cut with rounded corners for this use, but “table skirts,” not tablecloths, are used commercially.